CodersBD/Problems-AND-Solution/README.md

 ##Contributing

 There are many problems left without hints.
 Feel free to add or update the hints by sending a pull a request.
 The solutions are mostly written in C++.
-If you have solutions in any other language (Java or python) please make a pull request.
+If you have solutions in any other language please make a pull request.